Abbas-sd/Web-Scraping-AlMayadeen.net/README.md

 Blame
 webscraper
 Al Mayadeen Article Scraper
-Overview
-This Python script is designed to scrape articles from the Al Mayadeen website and save the data in a JSON file.
-It extracts URLs from the website's sitemap, retrieves article URLs, and scrapes essential information from each article.
-The scraped data is stored in a file named articles.json.

 Author
 Name: Abbas safeydeen

-ID: 10120268
+Overview

+This Python project is designed to scrape articles from the Al Mayadeen website and save it into a json files then store them into a database.After that we made a flaskAPI App that countains endpoints for the url that can retrieve data.Then we used amcharts for visualizing the data in a proper way.

+in the task one folder a python script (web-scraping.py) is designed to extracts URLs from the website's sitemap, retrieves article URLs, and scrapes essential information from each article.
+The scraped data is stored in the articals folder. in the articals folder also their is another script (Data_Storage.py) is responsible for storing the data into a mongodb database.

 Features
 The script is capable of scraping the following data from each article: